 Kenyon offers a variety of support and resources for international students.
 Click on the links in each category for more information.

 We discuss immigration, employment, and tax obligations at international pre-orientation and at appropriate times throughout the year.
 If you have any questions on these topics, please contact the CGE, as acting outside the confines of the immigration regulations can result in serious legal consequences.
 Find out more about immigration regulations and applicable U.S. laws.

 The Kenyon curriculum, rooted in the traditional liberal arts and sciences, is enriched by interdisciplinary programs that emphasize global understanding.
 Small classes, dedicated teachers, and open minds define our academic philosophy.
 Find out more about academic life at Kenyon.

 Life at Kenyon is made of, made for, and made by our remarkable community of students.
 The College plays a supporting role, providing resources, facilities, and expertise.
 Find out more about living at Kenyon and the services and resources provided by the College and student organizations.

 From 24-hour campus safety services to a health and counseling center, there are a variety of resources at Kenyon to ensure that your time at the College is safe and that any health-related problems can be addressed quickly and expertly.
 Find out more about health and safety at Kenyon.

-Kenyon has several transportation resources including a free shuttle bus to the nearest town, Mount Vernon, and a bike share program.
+Kenyon has several transportation resources including a free shuttle bus to the nearest town, Mount Vernon.
 Find out more about transportation and traveling beyond Kenyon.

 Kenyon provides part-time student employment opportunities during the academic year and during the summer break.
 Summer work off-campus, related to your field of study, is also an option.
 Find out more about student employment.